 Elizabeth Curran was born in Chicago, Illinois, the daughter of John and Margaret Curran.
 Curran’s Department of Veterans Affairs record indicates that she joined the U.S. Army on December 1, 1942.
 2nd Lieutenant Curran transferred into the 32nd Station Hospital from the 33rd Field Hospital in August 1944.
 On the December 31, 1944 roster she was listed as a general duty nurse.
 She was promoted to 1st lieutenant prior to leaving the unit in July 1945.
 The January 1, 1966 U.S. Army Register indicates that she retired from the military on June 30, 1946.
 Her retirement code indicates she retired due disability in the line of duty.
 She is buried at the Fort Sam Houston National Cemetery in San Antonio, Texas.

 Thanks to a May 1, 1945 column by Joseph F. Dinneen in The Boston Daily Globe (“A Romance of the War Fronts”), there is one aspect of her story that is well documented.
 While stationed in North Africa with a “base hospital” (presumably with the 32nd Station Hospital), she met and became engaged to Lieutenant William Loveridge, described as “a Hollywood radio commentator”.
 They were reunited in Italy and eventually married at a no frills ceremony officiated by a Catholic chaplain.
 The article didn’t list when the marriage occurred, but the caption on a photograph from the wedding in Ruby Milligan’s album gives the date as July 1944.
 Her bridesmaid was listed as Kathleen “Katie” Donahue.
 She officially changed her name to Loveridge in November 1944, according to a 32nd Station Hospital monthly report.
 The couple honeymooned in Capri.
 Just two weeks after they returned from the honeymoon, they were separated by the war for approximately eight months before reuniting in Marseille.
-The couple lived in California after the war, but I have been unable to learn any more details about them.
+When this article was initially published, I wrote that the couple lived in California after the war, but I had been unable to learn any more details about them.

 Emelda M. Dickson (Martha Ann Emelda Dickson, Martha Ann Emelda Guiner, Emelda Guiner Gardner), N-755095 (July 29, 1914 – June 12 1996)